kubernetes/release/docs/krel/gcbmgr.md

       --type string            Release type (must be one of: 'prerelease', 'rc', 'official') (default "prerelease")

 Global Flags:
-      --cleanup            cleanup flag
+      --cleanup            Cleanup flag
-      --log-level string   the logging verbosity, either 'panic', 'fatal', 'error', 'warn', 'warning', 'info', 'debug' or 'trace' (default "info")
+      --log-level string   The logging verbosity, either 'panic', 'fatal', 'error', 'warn', 'warning', 'info', 'debug' or 'trace' (default "info")
       --nomock             nomock flag
-      --repo string        the local path to the repository to be used (default "/tmp/k8s")
+      --repo string        The local path to the repository to be used (default "/tmp/k8s")
 ```

 ## Important notes